Itimi Dickson

-Itimi Dickson Edherefe is a Singapore international former football player.
+Itimi Dickson Edherefe is a former football player.
+Born in Nigeria, he represented the Singapore national team.

 Club career

 Previously, Dickson played for Jurong FC, Woodlands Wellington FC, Young Lions and Persitara Jakarta Utara.

 In 2001, Dickson was suspended for three months and fined S$1,000 for punching Home United's Harun Juma'at.
 He fell out with head coach V. Sundramoorthy after serving out his ban and was transferred to Woodlands Wellington in 2002.

 Dickson returned to S-league to play for Home United after an unsuccessful season with Persitara Jakarta Utara.
 The final club he played was for Persidafon Dafonsoro.

 After his retirement in 2012, Dickson joined the coaching staff at the private league ESPZEN.

 International career

 Fast and aggressive in attack, Dickson provides width and decent flair to a Singapore national side midfield that lacks technical capability.

 Although he was born in Nigeria, Dickson received Singapore citizenship under the Foreign Sports Talent Scheme in 2004.
 He was on the Singapore squad that won the Tiger Cup regional football championship in 2004.

 Dickson was given a 6-month ban from representing Singapore when he was absent from training with the national team in 2007.
 He later bounced back from the ban by playing well in league and was subsequently made part of the AFF Championship winning side.